PYPL ALERT - Nationally Ranked Shareholder Rights Firm Labaton Sucharow is Investigating PayPal Holdings, Inc. (NASDAQ:PYPL) for Potential Securities Violations and Breach of Fiduciary Duty

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / September 29, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, is investigating potential securities violations and breach of fiduciary duty claims against PayPal Holdings, Inc. ("PayPal" or "the Company") (NASDAQ:PYPL).
+NEW YORK, NY / October 6, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, is investigating potential securities violations and breach of fiduciary duty claims against PayPal Holdings, Inc. ("PayPal" or "the Company") (NASDAQ:PYPL).

 PayPal is a technology platform and digital payments company that enables digital and mobile payments on behalf of consumers and merchants worldwide.
 PayPal's services include PayPal Credit and certain debit card services.